jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Symbol always had a lack of expression in plurality.
 How.
 You’d almost want a new shape of symbol.
 But I’ve sort of run out of shapes.
 I’d go for a hexagon.
 It looks like a circle, but has a plurality feeling to it.
 If you might, you could choose for octagons.

-Of course, one of those, might contain a variable amount of objects, that don’t even might be of the same type, but might always have the same interface I guess.
+Of course, one of those, might contain a variable amount of objects, that might not even be of the same type, but might always have the same interface I guess.

 That might conclude seem to conclude the parallelization of Symbol and Structure.